ryanwelcher/limit-widgets/readme.txt

 3. Go to the Settings -> Limit Widgets page.

 4. Enter an integer for each sidebar on the Limit Widgets settings page.

+== Frequently Asked Questions ==

+= What do the different colors in the WordPress admin section mean? =

+* _Blue_: If you have a sidebar that has reached the maximum number of widets allowed.

+* _Red_: If you have a sidebar that has more widets than is allowed.

+* _No color_: If your sidebar doesn't have a limit or the number of widgets in the sidebar is less than the limit there is  applied to the sidebar.

+= How do you configure a sidebar with more widgets than allowed? =

+There are two likely ways to get a sidebar that has more widets than allowed.

+1. You set the maximum number of widgets on a sidebar that was already too full.

+2. Someone disabled the JavaScript.
+See the next question.

+= How does this plugin work? / Is there anyway someone can avoid the set limits? =

+This plugin is based on JavaScript.
+If you have a client who likes to break the rules you set it is possible that they might disable the JavaScript and set the sidebars that way.

+== Screenshots ==

+1. A sidebar that is full.

+2. A sidebar that is beyond full.
+Normally this happens when you limit an existing sidebar.